 It might seem overkill to inventory all the criticisms of every non-Muslim thus far.
 After all, what do I have in common with a Meccan polytheist or Medinian Jew?
 While I am historically disconnected from the specific people these criticisms were originally targeting, I do share the one essential feature that brings them under the Quran’s criticism: I do not agree with the Quran.

 The Quran is not a racist book.
 Much to Islam’s benefit, the Quran has yet to specify any ethnicity or bloodline that takes precedence or special favor.
-It does not criticize the Jews because they were ethnically Jewish (indeed, that it so often uses the wording “those who Judaized” might suggest they were proselyte Jews), but because they were resistant to Muhammad’s message.
+It does not criticize the Jews because they were ethnically Jewish (indeed, they might be a proselyte Jewish community for all we know), but because they were resistant to Muhammad’s message.
 The polytheists aren’t portrayed as an ethnic group either, but always by their religious choices and behaviors.
 Thus the Quran doesn’t pick upon these peoples because of who they are, but because they have disagreed with and rejected taking the Quran at its own word.
 To be clear, the Quran –or rather, Muhammad– only has his own word to assert.
 In order to consider the evidences the Quran presents as proof of its ideas, one has to already accept the ideas of the Quran and what it says about those proofs.
 It takes a leap of faith to opt into this circular logic, one that many have found worthwhile, but it’s the same leap of faith that has to be taken for any other worldview.
 It does not stand apart as more objectively logical.

 The pagans and Jews of the Quran’s times are not portrayed sympathetically in the Quran, but we can read into their portrayal understandable reasons for their objections to Muhammad’s Islam.
 The polytheists see it as supposition, a theology with less precedence than the experiences and heritage of their ancestors for generations past, taught by a man who asserts yet cannot back up his claims, reliant on the threat of damnation to motivate conversion.
 The Jews see it as at odds with their own scriptures, asserting upon them an authoritarian figure who misappropriates, reinterprets, and reworks their laws and culture as an outsider with his own interests.
 We can surmise these disagreements from how the Quran talks to them, and we can recognize that there is intellectual validity in these perspectives.
 The Quran never acknowledges the validity of their disagreements, however, instead asserting that there is plenty of proof and that if they weren’t so blind, arrogant, jealous, and unreasonable then they would come to the same assumptions about that proof as the Quran does.